 RSV virus which is the top cause of pneumonia in babies that are of age 1 or even younger

-Bacteria known as Streptococcus pneumoniae and the other Mycoplasma pneumoniae
+Bacteria are known as Streptococcus pneumonia and the other Mycoplasma pneumonia

 Let us learn about the pneumonia types and causes.